vedph/cadmus-itinera-app/README.md

-# Cadmus Itinera
+# CadmusItineraApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6.

 This is the frontend for the second generation of the Cadmus Itinera editor.

-The codicological parts in this project will be imported from an [independent library](https://github.com/vedph/cadmus-codicology).
+The codicological parts in this project are imported from an [independent library](https://github.com/vedph/cadmus-codicology).

 ## Docker